shaemachlus/SNHU-CS499/README.md

 Enhancement 3: Databases
 https://drive.google.com/file/d/1nUdGTgM4RWYAxQFtusAVcYXAzn0kczL2/view?usp=sharing

+- Briefly describe the artifact.
+What is it?
+When was it created?

+I’m using the Vector.cpp artifact from CS-300, Data Structure and Algorithms.
+This file defines algorithms for a vector of property auction bids to be sorted along with the CRUD operations.
+In the previous enhancement, I added more sorting algorithms in Vector.cpp to compare their efficiency using runtime measurements.

+- Justify the inclusion of the artifact in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcase your skills and abilities in software development?
+How was the artifact improved?

+I selected this item because I was curious about how all of the algorithms compare to each other.
+I wanted to log data and see it in a graph, instead of just knowing the big O scaling each algorithm has mathematically.
+The input file of property auction bids was long enough that sorting was a nontrivial task.
+Last week I improved this artifact by adding 5 new sorting algorithms (bubble sort, insertion sort, linear sort, and jump sort), demonstrating knowledge in software development.
+I improved this artifact further by outputting data to a CSV that can be opened and quickly graphed in Excel.

+- Reflect on the process of enhancing and modifying the artifact.
+What did you learn as you were creating it and improving it?
+What challenges did you face?

 At first, I was very ambitious--I wanted to log all the data to MongoDB with the two attributes of sorting algorithm type and runtime in clock ticks.
 However, it was very complicated to set up a connection to MongoDB in Visual Studio (unlike MongoDB’s seamless integration in Visual Studio Code).
 I explored alternate ways to output data.
 The simplest and most effective route I found was to upload the data to a .csv file and then import that value in Excel where a graph can be easily made.
 If I were to do this again, I’d make a copy of my project or develop the project in Visual Studio Code where it’s much easier to integrate a MongoDB database.
 However, I did get the results that I wanted, and it’s very interesting to see how these algorithms compare!
-Next time, I’d also use a larger data set to see more pronounced differences from the sorting algorithms.
+Next time, I’d also use a larger data set to see more pronounced differences from the sorting algorithms that aren’t bubble sort.